Logo of Restaurant Waste Disposal

 Search providers near you

-Top Grease Trap Cleaning in Biloxi, Mississippi Ranked
+Top Grease Trap Cleaning Companies in Biloxi, Mississippi Ranked

 For every restaurant, hotel, and food service establishment in Biloxi, maintaining a properly functioning grease interceptor is not just a matter of kitchen hygiene-it's a legal requirement.
 The City of Biloxi and the Harrison County Utility Authority (HCUA) enforce strict Fats, Oils, and Grease (FOG) control programs designed to protect the local sewer infrastructure from costly and disruptive blockages.
 Effective grease trap management involves scheduled pumping, thorough cleaning, and consistent best practices to ensure compliance, avoid significant fines, and prevent emergency backups that can shut down operations.
 Understanding the local regulations, typical service costs, and maintenance schedules is essential for any Biloxi food service business owner.